RyanDang363/sp26-cse110-lab3/standup.md

 ---

-## Parking lot / follow-ups
+## Follow-ups

-_Items that need a longer discussion or a separate thread._
+Items that need a longer discussion or a separate thread.

 | Topic        | Owner | Next step                          |
 | ------------ | ----- | ---------------------------------- |